 When the maze faded away, Violet picked up Gertrud's grief seed and attached it to the clasp of her cloak, alongside her soul gem.

 Kyubey sat on Violet's suitcase as they both waited for her train to arrive.

 "I already have your replacement scouted out," said the incubator.
 "I think you would approve.
 She is an idealistic preacher's daughter who would relish the chance to protect others from witches."

 "A preacher's daughter?" asked Violet through telepathy.
-She didn't wear her magical outfit today.
-Being visible made travelling with luggage more convenient.
+She didn't wear her magical costume today.
+Being visible made traveling with luggage more convenient.
 An illusion covered her face like a mask, just in case she bumped into someone who knew her.
 "Didn't the church close down a few months ago?"

-Kyuubey nodded.
-"Her family is going through hard times because of that.
-Her wish will help improve their situation."
+Kyubey nodded.
+"Her family is going through difficult times.
+Her wish will improve her situation."

 "Good for them, I suppose."

 The sound of an arriving train interrupted the silence between them.
 It wasn't Violet's ride.
 Her train out of the city wasn't due for another half hour.